hemorej/workout-tracker/README.md

 **Live projections without a round-trip** (`PlanningTab.vue`) — The planning grid recomputes projected CTL/TSB locally using the same EMA formula as the server.
 Draft TSS values (not yet saved) are included in the computation, so the numbers update as you type.

 **`defineExpose` for modal control** (`AddWorkoutModal.vue`) — The parent holds a template ref to the modal and calls `modal.open()`.
 This keeps the open/close state encapsulated inside the modal component.

+**Structured workout builder** (`WorkoutBuilderTab.vue`) — Composes warmup/cooldown ramps, steady-power blocks, and on/off intervals on a zone-colored timeline, then exports a Zwift `.zwo` file.
+All state is local to the component — nothing is persisted or shared with the Log/Planning/History tabs.